First Move · USII Daily ·

 What others are saying

 Carnegie Endowment (Aaron David Miller).
-The ongoing US-Iran negotiations face significant challenges, and the relationship between the US and Israel shows signs of being fraught due to differing approaches to the conflict.
+The ongoing peace talks between the United States and Iran are straining the relationship between the US and Israel, highlighting a divergence in their approaches to the conflict.

-Stimson Center (Naysan Rafati).
-Iran is debating whether to cross the nuclear weapons threshold in response to its increased sense of insecurity, which would complicate efforts to defuse tensions.
+Stimson Center (Nicole Grajewski).
+Iran has been debating whether to cross the nuclear weapons threshold in reaction to its increased sense of insecurity, which could complicate efforts to defuse tensions.

 Markets, FX, reserves: fmd-data ().
 News + analyst voices: grounded via Google Search at publish time.